-The analysis of baseline environmental and social conditions in the receptor medium of the Project and the assessment of its potential impact on these conditions were based on a study of the biophysical and socio-economic valued ecosystem components (VECs) of pre-defined geographic areas relevant to the different types of components or their impacts.
+The analysis of the Project environmental and social baseline and the assessment of its potential impacts were based on a study of the biophysical and socio-economic valued ecosystem components (VECs) of pre-defined geographic areas relevant to the different types of components or their impacts.

-The regional study area for the assessment of the Project's impacts is the territory of the Manicouagan regional municipal county (Municipalité régionale de comté - MRC - 39,246 km2), which includes all project installations and represents a cohesive administrative, economic and social unit, which is described in greater detail in Section 20.4.
+The regional study area for the assessment of the Project's impacts is the territory of the MRC Manicouagan (39,246 km2), which includes all project installations and represents a cohesive administrative, economic and social unit, which is described in greater detail in Section 20.4.
 Two local study areas were defined, the mine site at Lac Guéret and the concentrator site located in a new industrial park within Baie-Comeau city limits.